ifcarpediem/ChatIoT/README.md

 <a href=""><img src="docs\resources\ChatIoT_usage_overview.png" width="500px"></a>
 </p>

+# Path 1: Install ChatIoT in Home Assistant [Recommended]
+Please see the [Setup Guide](./custom_components/Setup.md) for more information on installation.

+# Path 2: Deploy ChatIoT locally
 # Pre-requisites
 You will need to install [Home Assistant](https://www.home-assistant.io/installation/) and integrate your devices with it.
 This project currently mainly supports devices that use the MIoT protocol, which can be connected through [Xiaomi Miot Auto](https://github.com/al-one/hass-xiaomi-miot).
 Please ensure that the device names and areas are correctly configured.
 Additionally, please mount the Home Assistant configuration file to a local directory (as future configurations will be required).